Possessing a Controlled Substance While Armed in Texas

 Our Copperas Cove criminal defense law firm can help

 If you’re facing charges for possession of a controlled substance while armed in Texas, it’s crucial to act quickly to protect your rights and future.
-Contact Mary Beth Harrell Law Firm in Copperas Cove for a consultation so we can discuss your case, explore your defense options, and start building a strategy tailored to your situation.
+Contact Mary Beth Harrell Criminal Defense and DWI Lawyers in Copperas Cove for a consultation so we can discuss your case, explore your defense options, and start building a strategy tailored to your situation.
 Don’t leave your future to chance—reach out now and let an experienced criminal defense attorney fight for you.
 To schedule a meeting with a dedicated lawyer, call our offices or fill out our contact form.
 We maintain an additional office in Killeen and proudly serve Belton, Harker Heights, Bell County, and Coryell County.